-Work-related injuries can happen in a number of ways, but they generally come down into one of two categories: acute injuries (or traumatic injuries) and chronic injuries (or occupational injuries).
+Work-related health issues can happen in a number of ways, but they generally come down into one of two categories: acute (or traumatic) and chronic (or occupational).
 We’ve broken down the difference for you below.

 Acute injuries.
-Some injuries just hit you out of nowhere, and the majority of those are known as acute injuries, or traumatic injuries.
+Health issues that hit you out of nowhere are usually known as acute or traumatic injuries.
 Characterized by one specific event, usually from an incident or accident in the workplace, acute injuries can be life-altering and devastating to those who suffer from them.
-People who work in hazardous environments, like construction workers, are particularly susceptible to acute injuries, generally from fallen objects, unstable surfaces, or any other unsafe area.
-Acute injuries range from relatively mild to incredibly serious.
+People who work in hazardous environments, like construction workers, are particularly susceptible to them, generally from fallen objects, unstable surfaces, or any other unsafe area.
+Consequences can range from relatively mild to incredibly serious.
 People may suffer from a sprain or strain, or they may suffer from an amputation or a fatal injury.
 Regardless of the severity, it’s always important to seek immediate medical attention for acute injuries to ensure they don’t cause long-term pain into the future.

 Chronic injuries.
 When you’ve overworked your body, you’re more susceptible to injuring yourself.
 When you overwork your body every day of the week in the same way for years, you’ve probably already injured yourself.
-Chronic injuries affect a large number of workers, especially those who do physical labor, like construction workers or farm workers.
-While people who work physically demanding jobs may suffer from chronic injuries more often, even people with office jobs may suffer from chronic injuries.
-Common chronic injuries occur from improper lifting techniques, improper footwear and equipment, or even sitting in the wrong kind of chair throughout the day.
+Chronic health problems affect a large number of workers, especially those who do physical labor, like construction workers or farm workers.
+While people who work physically demanding jobs may suffer from chronic injuries more often, even people with office jobs may suffer from them.
+They commonly occur from improper lifting techniques, improper footwear and equipment, or even sitting in the wrong kind of chair throughout the day.
 Carpal tunnel syndrome is an especially common chronic injury, affecting the wrists and arms, common for those who spend the day typing.

 Both acute and chronic injuries can be relatively common depending on the occupation you hold.
 Below, we’ve listed a number of common body parts that get injured, in both acute and chronic ways.